freistil/company-runbook/guiding_principles.md

 **Methods**

-1. Build the team.
+1. Developing our team
-2. Solve the DevOps problems of our customers.
+2. Solving the DevOps problems of our customers
+3. Tracking our results on a regular basis

 **Obstacles**